Pensions

 What Are Pensions and Annuities?

 When you someday prepare to retire, your first course of action will likely be to gather information on all of the retirement income you’ll get.
 Some of this may be in the form of 401(k) plans or IRAs.
-But if you’re a government worker or one of the 15 percent of private-sector employees who will receive pension income from an employer, you’ll also be eligible for regular payments or a lump sum payment from that.
+But if you’re a government worker or one of the 15 percent of private-sector employees who will receive pension income from an employer, you’ll also be eligible for regular payments or a lump sum payment.

 Questions about your pension or annuity?
 We're here to help.